m-muhsin/gatsbyjs-montreal-meetup/src/slides/02-gatsby.md

 - Super secure
 - Very cheap
 - Awesome Developer Experience (DX)
-- Easy to get started (Learn React on the go)
+- Easy to get started
+- Learn React and GraphQL on the go

 ## Why not Gatsby?